 Al Masaar is the Arabic word for a progressive path.
-It was developed in response to the changing face of the Muslim community of Falkirk and surrounding areas.
-The new generation of parents were looking for an outlet for their children in which they would develop while meeting new friends who shared their faith and culture.
+Our group was initially developed in response to the changing face of Muslim communities within Falkirk and surrounding areas.
+A new generation of parents were looking for an outlet for their children, where they could meet new friends who shared their faith and culture.

 Starting off as Islamic Learning Centre, we gathered a lot of interest from parents wanting their children to learn Islam in the context of citizenship.
-Volunteers from the community underwent relevant training and PVG checks and would teach children of ages 5 to 11 the important values of Islam in an enjoyable and sociable environment.
-This project was also very well received by Falkirk Council who awarded us Special Achievement Award in June 2014.
+Community volunteers taught children the important values of Islam in an enjoyable and sociable environment.
+The project was very well received by Falkirk Council, awarding us a Special Achievement Award in June 2014.

 In June 1014 we constituted as Al Masaar, widening our aims and objects for the broader Muslim and ethnic communities.
 While our Islamic classes discontinued, our mother and toddlers Wee Steps group was created.
 This group allows parents and children to gain support from others, in a language that all members can access.
 We also created Al Masaar AFC, a football club where primary aged children from all backgrounds can come together to benefit from free football coaching sessions.